Hiswe/hiswe.github.io/source/_drafts/basic-web-understanding.md

 #### The client

+{% caption clients: your everyday devices! %}
+{% asset_img computer-and-phone.svg 350 200 a computer & a phone %}
+{% endcaption %}

 It's *your device* (laptop or smartphone…).

 {% link client article on wikipedia https://en.wikipedia.org/wiki/Client_(computing) %}

-It has one or many *browsers installed on it* to access easily the internet
+It has one or many *browsers installed on it* to access easily the internet.

 #### The server

+{% caption server: the ones always there to help you! (they never sleep 😶) %}
+{% asset_img server.svg 220 160 a server %}
+{% endcaption %}

 It's a *computer* specialized in *answering request*.
-It has some special software running on it to behave in that way.
+It has some special software running on it to behave that way.
 Usually you don't own one.

 {% link server article on wikipedia https://en.wikipedia.org/wiki/Server_(computing) %}

-On a small note, Internet is about making computers talk to each to each other.
+On a small note, Internet is about making computers talk to each other.
 So you can transform your own computer in a server if you want by installing those specific softwares!

 ### The Browser